Flag of Shropshire

 The Shropshire flag is the county flag of Shropshire.
 It was registered with the Flag Institute in March 2012 and officially became the county's flag on 19 April 2013.
+The flag has an ermine yellow field, with three piles bearing the faces of leopards.
+It was based on the banner of arms of Shropshire County Council, itself based on the flag of Shrewsbury, which was first recorded in the 17th century.